Go Back

 • *Room temperature: the oil and eggs being room temperature is very important as it impacts the texture and dryness of the cookie.
 Keep that in mind when planning to bake, it’s helpful to get the oil and eggs out of the fridge at least 1 hour, preferably more, before starting the recipe.

 • *Oil: a neutral tasting oil, such as walnut or almond, is preferred but coconut works perfectly well too!
-In my opinion with coconut oil, it becomes one of the first and more prominent flavors which makes the cookies “taste healthy” when the goal is always to make it *taste too good to be healthy* – butter, vegan or regular, can also be used 1:1 in place of oil
+In my opinion with coconut oil, it becomes one of the first and more prominent flavors which makes the cookies “taste healthy” when the goal is always to make it *taste too good to be healthy* – butter, vegan or regular, can also be used 1:1 in place of oil.
+To reduce the fat, half of the oil can be substituted with unsweetened applesauce (so 2.5 TBSP oil + 2.5 TBSP applesauce)

 • *Stevia brown sugar: can also use regular brown sugar or date sugar